- Applications for the Degree are made online through the UCAS system www.ucas.com from mid-September to early January.

 Stage 1: Suitability for training for social work - 600 word personal statement

 All applicants who meet the universities/institutions entry criteria will be required to complete an additional 600 word statement on their knowledge of and aptitude for social work training.
-At this stage it is important to highlight any relevant experience that they have gained to indicate their knowledge and/or understanding of social work and social services.
+At this stage it is important to highlight any relevant experience that they have gained to indicate their knowledge and/or understanding of social work and social services and link this to social work practice.
 Applicants will be selected for Stage 2 of the process on the basis of this statement.

 Stage 2: Suitability for training for social work - interview

-The interview will assess if the applicant has the skills, qualities and understanding required to train to be a social worker at Degree level.
-Applicants are given the opportunity to highlight any practical/personal experience and knowledge they have about social work.
-Advice on preparing for interviews for the Degree in Social Work is available in the Degree Partnership section.
+The interview is a two stage process including; a case study and a formal interview.
+The process aims to assess if the applicant has the skills, qualities and understanding required to train to be a social worker at Degree level.
+Applicants are given time to review the case study prior to the interview and 2 out of the 6 questions will be about the case study.
+The interview provides the opportunity to highlight any practical/personal experience and knowledge they have about social work and applicants should aim to make links between their relevant experience and social work practice.
+Advice on preparing for interviews for the Degree in Social Work is available in the Degree Partnership section and Careers section.

 Stage 3: Offers/Confirmation of offer